Join Us on Social Media for Updates on SARMs, SERMs, Prohormones, AAS, Peptides, and Nootropics!

 This nootropic is more accurately called L-Tyrosine.
 Your brain converts this potent nootropic into L-DOPA.
 The latter is then utilized to produce dopamine.

 Tyrosine enhances working memory and executive function.
 These actions occur in the brain’s prefrontal cortex.
 The latter is a region responsible for motivation and drive.
-Tyrosine can also promote creative flow states.
+Tyrosine can also support brain supplements that encourage creativity, helping unlock flow states and flexible thinking.
 It may even improve cognitive performance during high-pressure situations.

 Caffeine